interviewcrew/hub/prompt_plan.md

 ### Prompt 9.1: Basic Interviewer View Page

 1. Create a public-facing (or minimally protected) Next.js page, e.g., `src/app/interview/[interviewSessionId]/page.tsx`.
-   - The `interviewSessionId` could be the ID of a `InterviewAssignment` record, or a pre-generated unique ID that maps to `candidateId` and `interviewStepId`.
+   - The `interviewSessionId` could be the ID of an `InterviewAssignment` record.
 For MVP, let's assume it's the `interviewAssignmentId`.
 2. On this page:
    - Fetch the `InterviewAssignment` details using `interviewSessionId`.
    - Fetch related `Candidate` and `InterviewStep` information.
    - Display Candidate Name, Job Title, Interview Step Name/Type.
-   - Prominently display an iframe or a link to the `InterviewAssignment.webViewLink` for the interviewer to view the assignment.
+   - Prominently display an iframe or a link to the `InterviewAssignment.resourceUrl` for the interviewer to view the assignment.
 3. Use basic styling (shadcn/ui if easily applicable, but focus on functionality).

 ### Prompt 9.2: Evaluation Form and Submission API

 1. On the Interviewer View page (`src/app/interview/[interviewSessionId]/page.tsx`):
    - Add an evaluation form (using shadcn/ui `Form`, `Textarea`, `Input`).
+   - The form should allow the interviewer to select the format (`structured_json` or `drive_doc`).
    - Fields:
-     - "Overall Feedback / Notes" (textarea, maps to `structuredFormResponses` - for MVP, a single JSON object like `{ notes: "..." }`).
+     - Based on format selection, show either a "structured data" input (e.g., textarea) or a "Drive Doc URL" input.
+     - "Outcome" (Select: 'Strong Hire', 'Hire', 'Fail', 'Hold').
-     - "Google Meet Recording Link" (input, text, mandatory).
+     - "Recording URL" (input, text, optional).
    - "Submit Evaluation" button.
 2. Create a Next.js API route `POST /api/evaluations`.
-   - Request body: `interviewAssignmentId` (or `candidateId`, `interviewStepId`), `interviewerId` (for MVP, this might be hardcoded or passed if interviewers are known), `structuredFormResponses` (JSON), `googleMeetRecordingLink` (string).
+   - Request body should match the `createEvaluationSchema`.
    - This endpoint should:
-     - Validate the input.
+     - Validate the input using `createEvaluationSchema`.
      - Create an `Evaluation` record in the database.
-     - Update the `Candidate.currentStatus` to "EvaluationSubmitted (Step X)".
-     - Update the `Candidate.currentInterviewStepId` if this evaluation pertains to a specific active step.
+     - Update the `CandidateApplication.status` to "Waiting for evaluation review".
-     - Increment `Interviewer.accruedCredits` for the submitting interviewer.
      - (Later, this will trigger the transcription job).
      - Return a success response.
 3. Implement client-side logic on the Interviewer View page to submit this form to the API.
 Show a success/error message.